 We provide opportunities for families to be formed together at the time their children are preparing for various sacraments.
 This takes place in a special program for parents desiring to have their children baptized into the Faith and Parish Community.
 We also provide sacramental preparation for the families whose children are preparing for First Eucharist and Confirmation, as well as First Reconciliation.
 This formation takes place during the Whole Church Sessions as well as separate sessions for the parents.
 Adults anticipating celebrating the Sacrament of Marriage also take part in a Program of Marriage Preparation.

-Open to students grade six and up, and gives our young people the opportunity for prayer and sharing, fun and games, as well as field trips for various activities.
+Open to students grade eight and up, and gives our young people the opportunity for prayer and sharing, fun and games, as well as field trips for various activities.

 Rite of Christian Initiation of Adults (RCIA)

 This process invites people who may not have any religious background or have roots in another faith-tradition to inquire about the Catholic Faith, and then after much prayer and study, celebrate the Sacraments of Initiation during the Easter Vigil, and become full members of our faith and our parish.